TugdualKerjan/llm-swarm/README.md

 `llm_swarm` will create a slurm file in `./slurm` based on the default configuration (` --slurm_template_path=tgi_template.slurm`) and logs in `./slurm/logs` if you are interested to inspect.

-## Wait, I don't have a Slurm cluster?
+## Wait, I don't have a Slurm / RunAI cluster?

-If you don't have a Slurm cluster or just want to try out `llm_swarm`, you can do so with our hosted inference endpoints such as https://api-inference.huggingface.co/models/mistralai/Mistral-7B-Instruct-v0.1.
+If you don't have a Slurm / RunAI cluster or just want to try out `llm_swarm`, you can do so with our hosted inference endpoints such as https://api-inference.huggingface.co/models/mistralai/Mistral-7B-Instruct-v0.1.
 These endpoints come with usage limits though.
 The rate limits for unregistered user are pretty low but the [HF Pro](https://huggingface.co/pricing#pro) users have much higher rate limits.

 <a href="https://huggingface.co/pricing#pro"><img src="static/HF-Get a Pro Account-blue.svg"></a>